foo-dogsquared/freebies-hunt-api/src/list.md

 - [Google Developers](https://developers.google.com/) | A hub of extensive documenations provided by Google developers.
 Not only it contains documentation on [web development](https://developers.google.com/web/) but also could get you started on [Android app development](https://developer.android.com/) and developing products utilizing [YouTube](https://developers.google.com/youtube/).
 - [HTML5 Rocks](https://www.html5rocks.com/en/) | A tutorial and explainer site for web developers.
 - [Learn X in Y Minutes](https://learnxinyminutes.com) | **(What's `Y` minutes, you ask?
 The world may never know.)** A community-created repository of summaries for you to learn the X programming languages and tools in just Y minutes.
-- [LinkedIn Learning](https://learning.linkedin.com/) | eLearning platform of LinkedIn.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/) | **(I think not a lot of people recommend to take a deep examination at this site but it does have a lot of things to offer.
 Seriously, take some time to take a stroll (uhh... visit?) into this site.)** An extensive documentation on web development provided by Mozilla Developer Network.
 Contains a gigantic amount of resources especially for those who are new to web development and programming, in general.
-- [MongoDB University](https://university.mongodb.com/) | Official courses from MongoDB.
 - [Scrimba](https://scrimba.com/) | **(recommended)** A free online platform that offers videos with interactive code.
 It's like a child of [YouTube](https://youtube.com/) and [Glitch](https://glitch.com/), as they say.
 - [SkillShare](https://www.skillshare.com/) | An online platform for well-known instructors.
 It requires you to have some form of subscription to be able to access its premium courses but you can find some free trials with a new account.
 - [Teach Engineering](https://www.teachengineering.org/) | It's a educational resources site containing engineering stuff.
-- [The Odin Project](https://www.theodinproject.com/) | A site that provides a project-based learning and a curriculum centered around it similar to freeCodeCamp.
 - [Tutorials Point](https://www.tutorialspoint.com/index.htm) | **(I recommend this one though not as much.)** A good overview on a bunch of programming languages.
 - [TutPlus](https://tutsplus.com/) | A website that offers resources such as course, articles, and ebooks on different fields such as web design, programming, graphic design, and business.
 - [Udacity](https://www.udacity.com/) | Most, if not all courses are focused on technology.
-- [Udemy](https://udemy.com) | **(HINT: they are discounted for almost all-year round.
-I also recommend to only look out for the top courses since there's a lot of cluttering stuff in there.)** An online course platform for anyone who wants to publish their own courses.
 - [W3Schools](https://www.w3schools.com/) | **(Personally, I mostly see this more of a quick referential site instead of a tutorial site.)** A site of programming tutorials and such.

 ## Open Educational Resources
 ### Includes resources that are openly licensed and can be reused and redistributed by anyone. | oer | #c1ff9b
 - [BC Campus Open Ed Open Textbook Database](https://open.bccampus.ca/) | An open educational resource database backed by [BC Campus](https://bccampus.ca/).
 Offers wide variety of open textbooks for arts, sciences, and business (among many others).
-- [Bookboon](https://bookboon.com/) | A site that offers open textbooks.
-It also offers premium books as well.
 - [CK12](https://www.ck12.org/student/) | **(Recommended for looking/reviewing into high school sciences curriculum.)** A community group that offers variety of open educational resources from Flexbooks open textbooks, activities, and simulations.
 - [Community College Consortium for Open Educational Resources](https://www.cccoer.org/) | You can find it [here](https://www.cccoer.org/learn/find-oer/) for the most part if you want the open educational resources (OER).
 - [freeCodeCamp](https://freecodecamp.org) | **(It has a [forum](https://forum.freecodecamp.org/) to interact and has its curriculum open sourced.)** Project-based curriculum for web development.
 Also has its codebase and curriculum open sourced on [GitHub](http://github.com/freeCodeCamp/freeCodeCamp).